 Too many travelers I meet on the road don’t seem happy.
 They have endless complaints about the food, the people, the service or the pace of life.
-I’m not just talking about budget traveler but even travel professional who are lucky enough to enjoy free overseas trips, stay in great hotels, visit the best travel hot spots and get paid to write about them.
+I’m not just talking about budget travelers either.
+Even travel professionals who are lucky enough to enjoy free overseas trips, stay in great hotels, visit the best travel hot spots and get paid to write about them seem to moan.

 Do you want to feel happier than you already are when you travel?
 Do you find that most happiness tips are too long, detailed, embarrassing or complicated?

-The simple solution is these 101 quick, easy and free ways to make you feel happy right now wether you’re currently traveling or at home.
+The simple solution is these 101 quick, easy and free ways to make you feel happy right now, whether you’re currently traveling or at home.

-They’ll help you get the big picture on how to be a happy traveler, and from there you can start to add more ideas of your own.
-Make sure you get your daily dose of happiness, because life’s too short to be miserable and there are infinite ways to feel happy, it’s just a case of finding them and using them.
+They’ll help you see how to be a happy traveler, and from there you can start to add more ideas of your own.
+Make sure you get your daily dose of happiness, because life’s too short to be miserable and there are infinite ways to feel happy.
+It’s just a case of finding those things and doing them.

 I’ve read enough self-help and personal development books to fill a couple of tea chests, and I’ve traveled all over the world in search of happiness and fulfillment.
 So now you don’t have too.

-If you haven’t already had your happy fix today, or if you want to feel even happier, try these 101 quick, simple ideas, but maybe not all on the same day.
+If you haven’t already had your happy fix today, or if you want to feel even happier, try these 101 quick, simple ideas.
+Just maybe not all on the same day!

 Please, dip in to these ways to feel happy, try them out one by one and start to feel happier day by day.

 2. Connect with nature.